Sponsored links:

 Seillans, French-Riviera, France

-Seillans is a picturesque village situated on a hill between the Gorges du Verdon, Fréjus and Cannes.
-It has been chosen as one of the most beautiful villages in France by the "Association des Plus Beaux Villages de France".
-It is a maze of narrow, cobbled streets, arched passages, winding stone stairs, shady corners and squares with fountains.
+Seillans is a picturesque village situated on a hill between the stunning Gorges du Verdon, the coastal town of Fréjus, and the glamorous city of Cannes.
+It has been chosen as one of the most beautiful villages in France by the "Association des Plus Beaux Villages de France", a prestigious designation that recognizes its exceptional heritage and charm.
+It is a genuine pleasure to explore, offering a captivating journey through its maze of narrow, cobbled streets, arched passages, winding stone stairs, shady corners, and squares with beautiful fountains.

 Parking in Seillans